IFTTT/kashmir/README.md

 Kashmir is a DSL built to allow developers to describe representations of their ruby objects.
 Kashmir will turn these ruby objects into `Hash`es that represent the dependency tree you just described.

-`Kashmir::ActiveRecord` will also optimize and try to balance `ActiveRecord` queries so your application hits the database as little as possible.
+`Kashmir::ActiveRecord` will also optimize and try to balance `ActiveRecord` queries, so your application hits the database as little as possible.

-`Kashmir::Caching` builds a dependecy tree for complex object representations and caches each level of this tree seperately.
+`Kashmir::Caching` builds a dependency tree for complex object representations and caches each level of this tree separately.
 Kashmir will do so by creating cache views of each one of these layers, but also caching a complete tree.
-The caching engine is smart enough to fill out holes in the cache tree with fresh data from your database or other sort of data store.
+The caching engine is smart enough to fill out holes in the cache tree with fresh data from your database or another sort of data store.

 Combine `Kashmir::Caching` + `Kashmir::ActiveRecord` for extra awesomeness.